 2.15 – LOWEST FARE AVAILABILITY / GUARANTEED FARE

-- Customers calling our reservations office or visiting our airline ticket counters will be offered the lowest available fare (exclusive of internet-only fares) when specific dates and times are provided.
-In the event the lowest available fare is not quoted, Seaborne’s liability is limited to the difference between the fare quoted and the lowest available fare for which the customer was eligible at that time.
+- Travelers calling our reservations office or visiting our airline ticket counters will be offered the lowest available fare (exclusive of internet-only fares) when specific dates and times are provided.
+In the event the lowest available fare is not quoted, Seaborne’s liability is limited to the difference between the fare quoted and the lowest available fare for which the traveler was eligible at that time.

 - When you make a telephone reservation with Seaborne Airlines or when you make a reservation via seaborneairlines.com, the fare quoted will be guaranteed for 24 hours or until 11:59 p.m.
 Eastern Time the following day, whichever allows you more time.
 If you elect to make changes to the itinerary within this time-frame, the ticket price may change.

 Effective December 1st, 2017, all Seaborne counters are cashless.
 Visa, MasterCard, Discover, ATH, and Company Checks are alternative ways to pay.
-Please plan accordingly when purchasing a ticket or baggage fee payments.
+Please plan accordingly when purchasing a ticket or baggage charge payments.

 3.1 – GENERAL ACCEPTANCE OF BAGGAGE

-- No article will be accepted as baggage if it weighs more than 50 pounds or has a total outside dimension (length plus width plus height) that exceeds the limits of Seaborne aircraft, unless an excess baggage fee is paid.
+- No article will be accepted as baggage if it weighs more than 50 pounds or has a total outside dimension (length plus width plus height) that exceeds the limits of Seaborne aircraft unless an excess baggage charge is paid.
 For specific aircraft limitations, contact Seaborne Airlines.

 - Seaborne Airlines shall not be liable for loss or damage to items including but not limited to baggage wheels, pockets, pull handles, handles, zippers, hanger hooks, external locks, pull straps or security straps resulting from fair wear and tear or the ordinary handling of baggage.